vippsas/vipps-qr-api/vipps-qr-api.md

 ## Merchant Redirect QR codes

 Merchant redirect QR codes allows you to make printable QR codes that redirect the user to your webpage.
 This can be used for one-offs, such as tv-commercials; as well as for permanent use cases, such as stickers, billboards, and magazine ads.

 !["MerchantRedirect QR Flow"](images/merchant-redirect-qr-flow.svg)

 The QR code, when scanned from the native camera or the Vipps scanner, will take the customer straight to the web page.
-See a detailed example of [how it works](vipps-qr-merchant-redirect-api-howitworks.md) with examples of what the user will encounter.
+See a detailed example of [How it works](vipps-qr-merchant-redirect-api-howitworks.md) with examples of what the user will encounter.

-Merchant redirect QRs do not time out and they don't require the Vipps app to be installed.
+Merchant redirect QR codes do not time out and they don't require the Vipps app to be installed.

-The QR API allows for creating, updating, getting and deleting of merchant redirect QRs.
+The QR API allows for creating, updating, getting and deleting of merchant redirect QR codes.
 You can later change the URL through the API without generating a new QR code.

 ### Basic flow for Merchant Redirect QR